sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 There are a number of unit root tests we can do to check if a dataset is stationary or non-stationary.
 The Augmented Dickey-Fuller is one of the more widely used test.
 It uses an autoregressive model and optimizes an information criterion across multiple different lag values.

-The null hypothesis of the test is that the time series can be represented by a unit root, that it is not stationary (has some time-dependent structure).
+According to Augmented Dickey-Fuller test the null hypothesis of the test is that the time series can be represented by a unit root, that it is not stationary (has some time-dependent structure).
 The alternate hypothesis (rejecting the null hypothesis) is that the time series is stationary.

-Null Hypothesis (H0): If failed to be rejected, it suggests the time series has a unit root, meaning it is non-stationary.
+`Null Hypothesis (H0):` If failed to be rejected, it suggests the time series has a unit root, meaning it is non-stationary.
 It has some time dependent structure.
-Alternate Hypothesis (H1): The null hypothesis is rejected; it suggests the time series does not have a unit root, meaning it is stationary.
+`Alternate Hypothesis (H1):` The null hypothesis is rejected; it suggests the time series does not have a unit root, meaning it is stationary.
 It does not have time-dependent structure.
 We interpret this result using the p-value from the test.
 A p-value below a threshold (such as 5% or 1%) suggests we reject the null hypothesis (stationary), otherwise a p-value above the threshold suggests we fail to reject the null hypothesis (non-stationary).

 -   p-value > 0.05: Fail to reject the null hypothesis (H0), the data has a unit root and is non-stationary.
 -   p-value <= 0.05: Reject the null hypothesis (H0), the data does not have a unit root and is stationary.